conpat/ba_diet-planner/README.md

 ```sh
 $ node index.js -h
 ```
-It's important to understand, that the entry point (in termes of code) is hte `main.js`.
-But to use the CLI you ned to use the `index.js`, this is due to the `esm` package.
+It's important to understand, that the entry point (in terms of code) is the `main.js`.
+But to use the CLI you need to use the `index.js`, this is due to the `esm` package.

 Basically you can run
 - a single test.